knowlearning/platform/sites/documentation/docs/introduction/files.md

 const id = Agent.uuid()
 const validate = async function (file) {
   // validate is an optional parameter.
 If supplied, it must
   // resolve to true, otherwise the upload will be aborted.
-The
-  // "file" parameter is an instance of the web standard [File](https://developer.mozilla.org/en-US/docs/Web/API/File).

   return true
 }

 await Agent.upload({ id, browser: true, validate })
 ```

+The "file" parameter for the validate function is an instance of the web standard [File](https://developer.mozilla.org/en-US/docs/Web/API/File).

 !!! tip